fraser-lab/fraser-lab.github.io/_posts/2022-03-26-structural-bioinformatics.md

-Over the past two years I have done a bunch of structural bioinformatic work, resulting in the paper (‘Ligand binding remodels protein side chain conformational heterogeneity’) [https://elifesciences.org/articles/74114].
+Over the past two years I have done a bunch of structural bioinformatic work, resulting in the paper [Ligand binding remodels protein side chain conformational heterogeneity](https://elifesciences.org/articles/74114).
 And I made A LOT of mistakes.

 Below are many of the lessons, guidelines, and pitfalls for a structural bioinformatic analysis.
 While many of the principles below are specifically tailored to a paired analysis (such as apo versus holo or peptide bound versus small molecule bound), these guidelines can help with any structural bioinformatics project.

 For specific suggestions, I have the code I created linked at the bottom of each section.
 This code is built on bash, python, Phenix/cctbx, and qFit.
 The code should be easily adaptable to other projects/inquiries.
-If there are any questions, feel free to contact me at mullane.stephanie@gmail.com
+If there are any questions, feel free to [contact me](https://fraserlab.com/members/).

 #### Define your selection criteria early.